 Q: How are the special needs of international students taken care of?

 A: Ms. Dodson coordinates the activities of newly arrived international students.
 She will assign another BMB student as a guide to assist with pick-up at the airport, lodging and initial orientation to the UNMC campus and Omaha area.
 The guides will also walk new students around the UNMC campus to file forms, turn in documents, purchase supplies and books, etc. One of the most important and immediate needs is to apply for a Social Security number.
-Questions pertaining to visa status or USCIS paperwork should be addressed to Dan Teet, International Student Advisor, in the Graduate Studies Office.
+Questions pertaining to visa status or USCIS paperwork should be addressed to Dan Teet, International Student Specialist, in the International Studies Office.

-Dan Teet, Graduate Studies Associate
+Vanessa Wilcox, Graduate Studies Associate

 UNMC Graduate Studies